Red Light Therapy for Eczema at Home: Research & Best Devices

 Overusing this treatment may also lead to skin cell damage, skin aging, and skin cancer (study).

-Also, UV light therapy requires the use of psoralen – a medication that absorbs UV light and improves the results.
-Some people feel nausea after taking this drug.
+Also, UV light therapy requires psoralen – a medication that absorbs UV light and improves the results.
+Some people feel nauseous after taking this drug.

-Now, red light therapy emerges as a better and safer phototherapy treatment for eczema and psoriasis.
+Now, red light therapy has emerged as a better and safer phototherapy treatment for eczema and psoriasis.

 RELATED: The Proven Red Light Therapy Skin Benefits